Can I afford to buy a home?

 Why your credit rating is important

-Your credit rating not only affects whether your mortgage application is successful – it influences how much your monthly repayments will be, too.
+Your credit rating not only affects whether your mortgage application is successful – it can influence how much your monthly repayments will be, too.
 That’s why it’s essential to improve your credit score before you apply for a mortgage.
 See how to improve your credit rating before getting a mortgage.

 What government help is available?